 Placa Reial also known as the Royal Square, is a square in the Gothic Quarter of Barcelona.
-It is situated beside La Rambla and is the only arcaded square of the city, which boasts character and makes it exceptional.
+It situated beside La Rambla .
+The square is also the only arcaded square of the city, which boasts character and makes it exceptional.
 It borders the Rambla of the Capuchins, Ferran Street, Colon Street and Escudellers Street.
-The square constitutes to a famous touristic attraction, especially at night and is well known for its open-air terraces and popular meeting place during the summer.
+The square constitutes to a famous touristic attraction; especially at night and is well-known for its open-air terraces and popular meeting place during the summer.

 #History of Placa Reial

 Between 1842–1848, a convent and then later converted into a theatre.
 It originally based on what is now known as Plaça Reial.
 It was then designed by Francesc Daniel Molina Casamajó in the 19th century as a square to be inhabited by affluent families; its demise in class has corresponded inversely with its popularity.
 Following a complete renovation of the square in 1982, it is more popular than ever, both day and night.

 As the peoples’ panacea since 1823, the Herboristeria del Rei, on Carrer Vidre (just off the square) is said to be one of the oldest shops in Barcelona.
 What remains of the original Elizabethan style decoration was created by Soler Rovirosa.
 On the other hand, it os one of the great theatre scenographers of the 19th century.
 Boasting a wide range of natural remedies, this shop is definitely worth a visit.